DevnagriAI/android-java-sdk/README.md

 # Change Language

 In case you don't want to use the system language, you can set a different language in the updateAppLocale method.
-The language code (locale) needs to be present in a release from Devnagri.
+The language code (locale) needs to be present in a release from Devnagri. updateAppLocale may take some time (for example: 3-4 seconds), we suggest you to add a loader before calling updateAppLocale and stop in callback.

     Locale locale = new Locale("hi");
     BaseApplication.devNagriTranslationSdk.updateAppLocale(activity, locale, new ResponseListener() {